Abu al-Hasan Ali ibn Uthman: Gibraltar

 Strait of Gibraltar, with Ceuta in the southeast opposite Algeciras Bay and Gibraltar.

 In 1309, Castillian troops under Ferdinand IV captured Gibraltar, then known as the Medinat al-Fath (City of Victory), from the Muslim-ruled Emirate of Granada.
 In 1333, responding to the appeal of Nasrid ruler Muhammad IV of Granada, Abu al-Hasan sent a Moroccan army to Algeciras under the command of his son Abd al-Malik Abd al-Wahid.
 A force of 7,000 men was transported across the Strait of Gibraltar to rendezvous with the forces of Muhammad IV of Granada at Algeciras in February 1333.
 The Castilians were distracted by the coronation of King Alfonso XI and were slow to respond to the invasion force, which was able to lay siege to Gibraltar before much of a response could be organised.

 The situation in Gibraltar was desperate by mid-June.
 The food had run out and the townspeople and garrison had been reduced to eating their own shields, belts and shoes in an attempt to gain sustenance from the leather from which they were made.

 On 17 June 1333, Vasco Perez surrendered Gibraltar after agreeing terms with Abd al-Malik.
 The defenders were allowed to leave with honour as a mark of respect for their courage in defending the town for so long.
 The fall of Gibraltar was rapturously received back in Morocco; the Moorish chronicler Ibn Marzuq recorded that while he was studying in Tlemcen, his teacher announced to his class: "Rejoice, community of the faithful, because God has had the goodness to restore Gibraltar to us!"
 According to Ibn Marzuq, the jubilant students burst out into cries of praise, gave thanks and shed tears of joy.

 The success of the Gibraltar campaign stoked fears in the Granadan court that the Marinids would become too influential, and provoked the assassination of Muhammad IV by resentful Granadan nobles only a few months later.
 However, Abu al-Hasan was not ready to invade the Iberian peninsula since he was engaged in hostilities with Tlemcen.
 Muhammad IV's brother and successor, Yusuf I of Granada maintained the alliance with the Marinid ruler.
-A peace treaty was signed at Fez on 26 February 1334 between Castile, Granada and Morocco with a four-year duration.
+A peace treaty was signed at Fes on 26 February 1334 between Castile, Granada and Morocco with a four-year duration.